Ehrii/Concert-Ticketing-Website/README.md

 ![](assets/20240512_193237_ticketing.png)

-If you have any inquiries please feel free to reach me at personal email: cjohneriel@gmail.com.Thank you
+If you have any inquiries please feel free to reach me at personal email: cjohneriel@gmail.com